 NUMBER OF PLAYERS: 2 players (variations can allow for more players)

 NUMBER OF CARDS: 52 deck cards

 RANK OF CARDS: K-Q-J-10-9-8-7-6-5-4-3-2-A (ace low)

 TYPE OF GAME: Rummy

-Players must set the number of points needed to win prior to the start of the game.
+When you play Gin Rummy, players must set the number of points needed to win prior to the start of the game.
 The goal is to create runs and sets with your cards in order to score the most points and win the game.

 Runs – A run is three or more cards in order of the same suit (Ace, two, three, four- of diamonds)

 Sets – Three or more of the same rank of cards (8,8,8)